safenetwork/tutorials.safedev.org/email-app/whats-next.md

 Now that you understand how this example app works, feel free to [fork it](https://github.com/maidsafe/safe_examples) and build your own email app!
 And stay tuned for more tutorials!

----
+## New features

-Here is a list of potential features that you might want to build:
+Here are some potential features that you might want to build.

 ### Outbox